 Banking in Brazil

 Opening an account as a foreigner is doable but rarely one-size-fits-all.
-This page walks through what most expats need before their first appointment — not a sales pitch for private banking.
+This page walks through what most digital nomads and expats need before their first appointment — not a sales pitch for private banking.

 Typical onboarding steps